 Australia's AMP confirms in talks to sell investment management unit

-April 19 (Reuters) - Australian Wealth Manager AMP Ltd AMP.AX said on Tuesday it was in talks with multiple parties, including real estate firm Dexus DXS.AX, regarding a potential sale of the assets and businesses of Collimate Capital, formerly known as AMP Capital.
+April 19 (Reuters) - Australian wealth manager AMP Ltd AMP.AX confirmed on Tuesday it was in talks with multiple parties, including real estate firm Dexus DXS.AX, for a potential sale of assets and businesses of its investment management unit Collimate Capital, formerly AMP Capital.

+The announcement comes after media reports indicated AMP was in discussions to sell Collimate in a bid to simplify its business.

+Dexus, in a separate filing, confirmed it was engaged with AMP regarding a possible acquisition of the 172-year-old company's Australian real estate and infrastructure equity businesses.

 (Reporting by Tejaswi Marthi in Bengaluru; Editing by Krishna Chandra Eluri)